Huzi Blogs

 Challenges: Solar power depends on sunlight; backup or grid reliability during cloudy hours / at night; upfront cost of solar infrastructure; ensuring cooling & power redundancy is maintained; scaling as demand grows.
 Not all details of capacity, efficiency (PUE, etc.) are publicly disclosed yet.

-2. Al Nahal Data Center (Sindh Education City, Special Technology Zone)
+2. Al Nahal Data Centre (Sindh Education City, Special Technology Zone)

 What is it?